process-analytics/bpmn-visualization-js/.github/pull_request_template.md

 **On automatic closing of ISSUES**

 Put `closes #XXXX` (remove backticks to let GitHub create the link) in your comment to auto-close the issue that your PR fixes (if such).

+:warning: Don't forget to add a comment on the issue so that we can assign it to you.